 - Art.
 5. Only team members and their respective recognized coaches (including a designated scorekeeper or pitch counter) are allowed on a team bench or in the team's dugout area while a game is being conducted.
 Spectators are not allowed on a team bench for any reason.
 All players are to remain on the bench except for the player at bat, the "on deck" player, and the pitcher and/or catcher warming up.
 Coaches not coaching a base, supervising a warming-up batter or pitcher, or coaching defense (Rookie and Junior) must remain in the dugout/bench-area while the game is being played.
 Coaches are not allowed in the well area (Minor and Major) or along the base line.
 Teams are permitted to allow one coach to stand near the on-deck batter to maintain a safe environment. - Art.
-6. (A coach shall not) use, or be under the influence of drugs or alcohol at any game or practice.
+6. (A coach shall not) use, or be under the influence of drugs (including, but not limited to marijuana and THC or CBD-based products) or alcohol at any game or practice.
 Violation will mean immediate and permanent dismissal from coaching in the WPPA.
-IHSA rules prohibit use of tobacco and tobacco-like products near the field.
+IHSA rules prohibit use of tobacco and tobacco-like products (including vapes) near the field.